jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

 start_write.write(0x0,1)
 ```

 Then we need to press the button(L19) until you can see the LED(M14) is on which means the process is done.
-And we need to press the button again and you can see the LED is off and we can see the result below:
+We need to press the button again and you can see the LED is off we can see the result below:

 ```python
 # Decimal value